apena-ba/Darkly/11-CredentialsExposure/Resources/README.md

 - https://github.com/ffuf/ffuf

-The wordlist we used part of the SecLists project, which is a recognised repository with multiple wordlists for various purposes.
+The wordlist we used is part of the SecLists project, which is a recognised repository with multiple wordlists for various purposes.

 - https://github.com/danielmiessler/SecLists.git

-We used ```https://crackstation.net/``` to crack the hash.
+We used https://crackstation.net/ to crack the hash.
 This page doesn't really _crack_ the hash you provide, but performs a lookup on pre-computed hashes instead.

 ## 🔧 Fix
-The file ```htpasswd``` or any file containing credentials should never be exposed to unauthorized users.
-Configuring nginx to restrict access to this file is recommended.
+The file ```htpasswd``` or any file containing credentials should never be exposed.
+Configuring nginx to protect this file prevents unauthorized access.

 ## ☝️🤓 Advanced explanation
-A properly configured nginx config file could look like this:
+A properly configured nginx config file would look like this:

 ```
 server {
     listen 80;
-    server_name bornToSec.com;
+    server_name BornToSec.com;

     root /var/www/html;